-Figure 2-6.
-Mast Chain/Cable Routing Diagram.
+Figure 2-5.
+Mast Chain Routing Diagram.

-- New Design Cylinder: Install the mounting pin through the side mounting brackets and the cylinder valve body and through the mounting brackets on the other side of the mast.
-Install the snap rings to each end of the mounting pin. - Insert hydraulic cylinder rod end into chain assembly anchor block.
-Secure cylinder rod to anchor block with a 1/4"-28UNF x .50" long Type C setscrew.
-Coat threads with blue Loctite # 242 before assembly. - 16.
-Locate chain assembly (single anchor block with two narrow chains).
-Lay out chain assembly with anchor block end towards mast, (be certain floor surface is clean and free of any metal chip or debris which may stick to lubricated chains or lay chains in a clean bucket). - Slide mast section-2 out of mast section-1 approximately one foot. - Assemble chain sheaves on chain assembly anchor block (attached to cylinder rod end) and attach to mast section-2 using following steps; - Insert sheave pin through anchor block on cylinder rod end. - Place sheave wheels (for wide chain) on sheave pin, one each side of anchor block. - c.
+- ft. lbs.
+Align the hole in the mounting journal with the hole in the cylinder and Install the (1) 5/16" bolt. - 15.
+New Design Cylinder: Install the mounting pin through the side mounting brackets and the cylinder valve body and through the mounting brackets on the other side of the mast.
+Install the snap rings to each end of the mounting pin. - 16.
+Slide the chain anchor block onto the cylinder rod end at the top of the lift cylinder.
+Locate the narrow chain assembly set (single anchor plate with two narrow chains).
+Lay out chain assembly with anchor plate end towards mast, (be certain floor surface is clean and free of any metal chip or debris which may stick to lubricated chains or lay chains in a clean bucket). - 17.
+Align the holes in the cylinder rod, the chain anchor block and chain anchor plate and slide the attach pin through all, secure pin with snap ring. - Slide mast section-2 out of mast section-1 approximately one foot. - Assemble chain sheaves on chain assembly anchor block (attached to cylinder rod end) and attach to mast section-2 using following steps; - Insert sheave pin through anchor block on cylinder rod end. - b.
+Place sheave wheels (for wide chain) on sheave pin, one each side of anchor block. - c.
 On outside of each sheave wheel, place a sheave pin attach bar, (rectangular plate with threaded holes on each side of pin bore hole). - d.
 Slide the whole anchor block assembly with sheave pin, wheels and pin attach bars into top of mast section-2.
-(Position anchor block with narrow chains facing mast section-3). - e.
-Attach to top of mast section-2 using two (2) 3/8"-16UNC x 1/2" long socket head-countersunk-flathead cap screws each side.
+(Position anchor block with narrow chains facing up). - e.
+Attach to top of mast section-2 using two (2) 3/ 8"-16UNC x 1/2" long socket head-countersunkflathead cap screws each side.
 Coat threads with Loctite #171 and tighten. - Slide mast section-2 back into section-1 until end are even.